Dewalt-arch/pimpmykali/README.md

 Kali Linux Fixes for Newly Imported VM's

+# Revision 0.3:
+- added checks for already installed installations, added --force command ( --force will run all fixes/reinstalls )
+- fix_impacket function : added both .py and .pyc files to impacket removal array
+  - added on screen notification of files being removed by the array
+- fix_missing function  : has been reworked new vars check section force type
+  - added fix_section function : fix_section is the workhorse for fix_missing
+- moved python-pip installation to its own function python-pip-curl
+- reworked python-pip installation to its own function python-pip-curl and installs python-pip via curl

+# Revision 0.2:
 - Added colorized notifications, help system, command line arguements, case based menu system
 - valid command line arguements are: help, all, go, grub, impacket, missing, menu, smb, grub, root
 - anything other than --all or -all or all , will only run that function and then exit.